 There are several serological markers for rheumatoid arthritis:

-- rheumatoid factor (RF): is an Ig M antibody against FC portion of the IgG antibodies, and is a traditional marker, rather nonspecific.
-It is associated with several autoimmune and chronic infectious diseases.
+- rheumatoid factor (RF): is an Ig M antibody against FC portion of the IgG antibodies, and is a traditional marker but is nonspecific; associated with several autoimmune and chronic infectious diseases

 - anti-cyclic citrullinated peptide (anti-CCP): It is more than 80% sensitive and more than 95% specific